John Hyrcanus: Conquests

-John Hyrcanus was able to take advantage of unrest in the Seleucid Empire to assert Judean independence and conquer new territories.
-In 130 BCE Demetrius II, the former Seleucid king, returned from exile in Hyrcania to take back control of his empire.
-However, transition of power made it difficult for Demetrius to assert control over Judea.
-Furthermore, the Seleucid Empire itself fell apart into smaller principalities.
-The Ituraeans of Lebanon, the Ammonites of the Transjordan, and the Arabian Nabateans represented independent principalities that broke away from Seleucid control.
-Hyrcanus was determined to take advantage of the dissipating Seleucid Empire to increase the Judean State.
+John Hyrcanus took advantage of unrest in the Seleucid Empire to reassert Judean independence and acquire new territories.
+In 130 BCE Demetrius II, the former Seleucid king, returned from exile in Hyrcania to resume the government of his empire.
+However the transition of power made it difficult for Demetrius to reassert control over Judea., and the Seleucid Empire also lost control of other principalities.
+The Ituraeans of Lebanon, the Ammonites of the Transjordan, and the Arabian Nabateans were among these.
+Hyrcanus determined to take advantage of the dissipation of the Seleucid Empire to enlarge the Judean State.

-Hyrcanus also raised a new mercenary army that strongly contrasted with the Judean forces that were defeated by Antiochus VII (Ant.13.249).
-The Judean population was probably still recovering from the attack of Antiochus, and therefore could not provide enough able men for a Hyrcanus-led army.
-John Hyrcanus's army was supported by the Judean State once again by funds that Hyrcanus removed from the Tomb of David.
+Hyrcanus raised a new mercenary army that differed from the Judean forces that had been defeated by Antiochus VII (Ant.13.249).
+The Judean population was probably still recovering from the attack of Antiochus, and therefore could not provide enough able men for a new army.
+The new army was funded with more treasure that Hyrcanus removed from the Tomb of David.

 Beginning in 113 BCE, Hyrcanus began an extensive military campaign against Samaria.
 Hyrcanus placed his sons Antigonus and Aristobulus in charge of the siege of Samaria.
 The Samaritans called for help and eventually received 6,000 troops from Antiochus IX Cyzicenus.
-Although the siege lasted for a long, difficult year, Hyrcanus was unwilling to give up.
-Ultimately, Samaria was overrun and totally destroyed.
+Although the siege lasted for a long, difficult year, Hyrcanus did not give up.
+Ultimately Samaria was overrun and devastated.
 Cyzicenus' mercenary army was defeated and the city of Scythopolis seems to have been occupied by Hyrcanus as well.
-The inhabitants of Samaria were then put into slavery.
-Upon conquering the former Seleucid regions Hyrcanus embarked on a policy of forcing the non-Jewish populations to adopt Jewish customs.
+The inhabitants of Samaria were enslaved.
+Upon conquering former Seleucid regions Hyrcanus implemented a policy of compelling the non-Jewish populations to adopt Jewish customs.

 John Hyrcanus's first conquest was an invasion of the Transjordan in 110 BCE.
 John Hyrcanus's mercenary army laid siege to the city of Medeba and took it after a six-month siege.
 After these victories, Hyrcanus went north towards Shechem and Mount Gerizim.
 The city of Shechem was reduced to a village and the Samaritan Temple on Mount Gerizim was destroyed.
 This military action against Shechem has been dated archaeologically around 111–110 BCE.
-Destroying the Samaritan Temple on Mount Gerizim helped ameliorate John Hyrcanus's status among religious elite and common Jews who detested any temple to Yahweh outside of Jerusalem.
+Destroying the Samaritan Temple on Mount Gerizim helped ameliorate John Hyrcanus's standing among religious elite and common Jews who detested any temple to God outside of Jerusalem.

 Hyrcanus also initiated a military campaign against the Idumeans (Edomites).
 During this campaign Hyrcanus conquered Adora, Maresha and other Idumean towns (Ant.13.257).
-Hyrcanus then instituted forced conversions on the Idumeans to Judaism.
-This was an unprecedented move for a Judean ruler.
+Hyrcanus then instituted forced conversions of the Idumeans to Judaism.
+This was an unprecedented measure for a Judean ruler; it was the first instance of forced conversion perpetrated by Jews in recorded history.
+However, some scholars dispute the narrative of forced conversion and believe that the Edomites peacefully assimilated in Judean society.